Ulster Covenant

-Ulster's Solemn League and Covenant, commonly known as the Ulster Covenant, was signed by nearly 500,000 people on and before 28 September 1912, in protest against the Third Home Rule Bill introduced by the British Government in the same year.
+Ulster's Solemn League and Covenant, commonly known as the Ulster Covenant, was signed by nearly 500,000 people on and before 28 September 1912, in protest against the Third Home Rule Bill for Ireland introduced by the British Government in the same year.

+Today, the date is marked as a commemorative and celebratory event in Northern Ireland, known by its name sake "Ulster Day", or the Ulster Covenant Festival, with the Orange Order and Apprentice Boys taking part in parades and other activities as a part of Orange Heritage Week.